mikeshultz/solidbyte/docs/deployment.rst

 Overview
 ********

-SolidByte aims to make deployment easy.
+Solidbyte aims to make deployment easy.
 For the most part, it will keep track of contract deployments and will know when the source changed and a new version needs to go up.